US Criminal Records

 Juvenile Criminal Records: Criminal records of persons who have committed crimes or been arrested by law enforcement, prior to being a certain age.
 These records are often expunged as a juvenile is not often deemed worthy of being old enough to make an informed decision.

-Misdemeanor: Within the three main classifications of crime, misdemeanors are the middle most serious of crimes, and are punishable with fines and/or jail/prison time up to one year.
+Misdemeanor: Within the three main classifications of crime, misdemeanors are less serious than felonies, and are punishable with fines and/or jail/prison time up to one year.
 Misdemeanors, like felonies, are further categorized according to the severity of the crime committed into Classes A, B, and C-with Class A being the most serious and Class C misdemeanors being the least serious.

 Online Criminal Background Check: A common way that people go about seeking criminal records is by using an online background check.
 These online services check thousands of database records for criminal records listed at various criminal justice and law enforcement resources.